Reason #5 why the Wizard likes Bovada:

 Introduction

-Power Blackjack is a blackjack variation, which can be played at the Paris and Fitzgerald's in Las Vegas, as well as Internet casinos using WagerWorks software.
-Following are the rules.
+Power Blackjack is a blackjack variation, which previously had placements at the Paris and Fitzgerald's in Las Vegas, as well as Internet casinos using WagerWorks software.
+The main advantages to the player are splitting any two cards (they don't have to be the same) and being able to exchange the double down card for the next card in the shoe.

 Rules